FastTrackStudios/inferno/README.md

 ## Quirks, read it before using:
 * Dante protocol is undocumented.
 Everything was reverse-engineered or based on other reverse-engineering projects.
 Some things in implementation were guessed.
 So while it works with my setup, it may not work with yours.
-* channel names can't be changed.
-If you try to change them, Dante Controller may get confused
 * Inferno2pipe is clocked by incoming media flows.
 When nothing is connected, "time will stop" (i.e. recording will pause) until something is connected again - silence won't be generated unless at least one channel is connected.
-* it will not start if there is no default route in OS routing table

 # Quick start